knmcguire/knmcguire.github.io/docs/index.md

 Hi!
 I'm Kimberly!
-I'm a robotics engineer, originally from the Netherlands but currently living in Sweden.
-I finished my PhD at the TU Delft, MAVlab in 2019 and currently I'm a developer at Bitcraze.
+I'm originally from the Netherlands but currently living in South of Sweden.
+I finished my PhD at the TU Delft, MAVlab in 2019 and I'm a former developer and robotics engineer at Bitcraze, the creator of the Crazyflie.

 <a href="/ln"><button style="background-color: #555555;
         border: none;